srinath-chakravarthy/ovito/doc/python/introduction/custom_modifiers.rst

                           reference.particle_properties.position.array)

-The script above creates a :py:class:`~ovito.io.FileSource` to load the reference particle positions from an external simulation file.
+The script above creates a :py:class:`~ovito.io.FileSource` to load the reference particle positions from an external data file.
 Setting :py:attr:`~ovito.io.FileSource.adjust_animation_interval` to false is required to prevent OVITO from automatically changing the animation length.

-Within the ``modify()`` function we can access the particle coordinates stored in the file source, which is a subclass of :py:class:`~ovito.data.DataCollection`.
+Within the actual ``modify()`` function we can then access the particle coordinates loaded by the :py:class:`~ovito.io.FileSource` object.

 Asynchronous modifiers and progress reporting
 -----------------------------------------------